bpudiped/BlockMM/README.md

 ![Exchange of Matrix X-blocks](https://github.com/bpudiped/MosaicMM/blob/master/mosiacMM.png)

-The current implementation does not work yet on some irregular sized matrices covered by assertions.
-That issue will be fixed without any performance impact (fixing the "residual group" problem i.e. M and P are not divisible by number_of_exchanges aka group_size).

 ### Optimizer

 The optimizer that determines the partitioning, the block sizing (m, n, p), and the number of exchanges (Xc) is not perfect here.